cyspath/tq_app/README.md

 ## Features

+### Pagination
+using will_paginate gem, ajax calls, loading spinner, and triggers at reaching bottom of page to create infinite scroll effect on events index page.

 ### Identicon
 Upon user sign up, a default identicon is generated (randomly choosing a number from 10^16).
 User avatar will be this identicon unless they upload(set) their avatar.